opendocsg/opendoc-supreme-court-judgements/2019_SGHC_26/report.md

 22     As mentioned, the Husband filed SUM 3022/2015 on 19 June 2015 to seek a variation of parts of the 2013 Ancillary Order (see \[6\] above).
 At the time of that order, he was working for Marsh (Singapore) Pte Ltd (“Marsh”).

 23     There were two main reasons for this application.
 First, he alleged that the Wife continued to harass him in various ways, including by making allegations to his superiors that he was in a conflict of interest situation.
 Although he was cleared of any wrongdoing, his supervisors’ attitude towards him was gravely affected.
 An employee from London was sent to Singapore to take over his role and whom he had to report to.
 He was given a lesser role although his pay was not reduced and he was not demoted.
 He felt that he was being made redundant.
 He said that he felt he had no choice but to tender his resignation out of shame, and because he felt depressed and tormented by the Wife’s harassment, in June 2014.
-After serving six months’ notice, his last day was 31 December 2014.[\[note: 1\]](#Ftn_1)
+After serving six months’ notice, his last day was 31 December 2014.[^1]

 24     He said that he was jobless for four months from 1 January 2015 to 30 April 2015.
 He then obtained employment from Synergy Risk Consulting Pte Ltd (“Synergy”) as Principal Consultant with effect from 1 May 2015.
 However, his salary was reduced from about $27,649 per month to $15,000 per month.
-Furthermore, he had very limited staff benefits under Synergy as compared with Marsh.[\[note: 2\]](#Ftn_2)
+Furthermore, he had very limited staff benefits under Synergy as compared with Marsh.[^2]

 25     The second main reason for the Husband’s application in 2015 was that the Wife had been making excessive claims for medical, dental and optical expenses.
 He felt that they were either false claims or claims for expenses which were unnecessary.
 The Wife had not sent him original bills or certified copies as she was required to do under the 2013 Ancillary Order.
-He alleged that he had no protection from exploitation by the Wife for such claims under the 2013 Ancillary Order.[\[note: 3\]](#Ftn_3)
+He alleged that he had no protection from exploitation by the Wife for such claims under the 2013 Ancillary Order.[^3]

 26     The Wife denied that she had harassed the Husband at his office or by complaining to his superiors.
 She said that his resignation was self-induced.
 The Husband had also failed in his application for a Personal Protection Order (“PPO”), which was dismissed on 17 August 2015 even though the Husband had called three witnesses to support his case.